• +971551792927

 2. Workflow and Technological Framework

-• Digital Processing and Transmission: Images are stored and transmitted securely using PACS (Picture Archiving and Communication System) and encrypted telemedicine networks.
+• Digital Processing and Transmission: Images are stored and securely transmitted using PACS (Picture Archiving and Communication System) and encrypted telemedicine networks.

 • Report Delivery: Diagnostic findings and recommendations are electronically communicated back to the referring clinician.